Saudi Aramco aims to begin planned IPO on November 3: sources

 Aramco is looking to float a 1% to 2% stake on the kingdom’s Tadawul market, in what would be one of the largest ever public offerings, worth upwards of $20 billion.

-Aramco, in response to queries by Reuters, said on Tuesday the oil company “does not comment on rumour or speculation.
+Aramco, in response to queries by Reuters, said on Tuesday the oil company “does not comment on rumor or speculation.
 The company continues to engage with the shareholders on IPO readiness activities.
 The company is ready and timing will depend on market conditions and be at a time of the shareholders’ choosing.”

 The people declined to be identified due to commercial sensitivities.